article » The Next Frontier for Human Resources? It’s People Analytics

 It is virtually indisputable that predictive analytics will transform the human resources world and the way that human capital decisions are made.
 What is somewhat surprising is the fact that we’re relatively early in this transformational process in spite of the fact that these tools and techniques have existed for a number of decades and have already been successful in disrupting a number of other industries.

 Decades ago, FICO scores transformed the credit industry and moved the decision of whether someone was creditworthy out of the hands of individuals and into the hands of computer algorithms that had been validated against outcomes.
-Likewise, advertising used to be done in a fairly untargeted way where random ads would play on your radio, appear on your TV or show in your browser window.
-Now the Internet has completely transformed how we market to consumers such that you are presented ads for goods that you are much more likely to purchase because of your stated profile preferences, previous habits or websites you’ve visited in the recent past.
+Likewise, advertising used to be done in a fairly untargeted way.
+Now the Internet has completely transformed how we market to consumers through highly targeted, data-driven ads.

-This transformation that has completely revolutionized other industries is gradually making its way to the human resources world.
-And as organizations go through their own journeys, I find that there are typically four (4) stages of maturity associated with people analytics that they exhibit:
+As organizations go through their own journeys, there are typically four stages of maturity associated with people analytics:

-From the hundreds of conversations that I’ve had with large companies and prospective clients, my personal assessment is that the vast majority of organizations are currently somewhere between stages one and two.
-They’re analyzing their data in a retrospective manner in order to answer specific questions or produce regular reporting, but not engaging in predictive analysis or running experiments.
+From hundreds of conversations with large organizations, the vast majority are currently between stages one and two—analyzing data retrospectively but not yet engaging in predictive modeling or experimentation.

-What if you increase wages across the board by $1 per hour?
-What if you were to increase paid time off from two weeks to three weeks?
-Before you make far-reaching changes to your workforce, you can use retrospective data analysis to predict the impact that it’s likely to have on employee tenure and performance.
+What if wages increase by $1 per hour?
+What if paid time off increases from two weeks to three?
+Retrospective data can be used to predict the likely impact on employee tenure and performance.

 To access the full-length article, click here.